dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Module is the same jar file, but with more control.
 For example in simple jar file you can use any public classes inside packages, but with module you can limit number of packages publicly available.
 There are 3 types of modules:
 * named module (NM) - one with `module-info.java` file loaded from `--module-path`
-* automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so `mysql-java-connector-1.2.3.jar` => `mysql.java.connector`.
-You can also set it explicitly by adding to `MANIFEST.MF` => `Automatic-Module-Name: <module name>`).
-All packages are both exported/opened of automatic module, and it can read all exported packages of all modules loaded with `--module-path`.
-If automatic module is dependent on non-modular jar, we can simply put this jar into `--class-path`.
-We have to use automatic module, and put non-modular jar into `--module-path` only if our modular jar requires non-modular jar.
+* automatic module (AM) - simple jar loaded from `--module-path`, name of the module is the name of the jar itself, hyphens converted into dots and version is removed so `mysql-java-connector-1.2.3.jar` => `mysql.java.connector`.
+You can also set it explicitly by adding to `MANIFEST.MF` => `Automatic-Module-Name: <module name>`.
+All packages are both exported/opened of, and it can read all exported packages of all modules loaded with `--module-path`.
 * unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path`.
 The type of jar is not important, you can load from classpath both regular jar and modular jar.
 If you load modular jar, its `module-info.java` would be ignored, and it would behave just like regular jar file.
 Classes of UM can read all exported packages of all modules loaded from `--module-path`, yet because UM doesn't have a name, no module can use its packages.
+Access rules:
-NM can have access to AM, but should require it in it's `module-info.java` file by its name.
-There is no way NM can access UM, because named module can't set dependency on unnamed module in its `module-info.java`.
+* NM can have  access all types from AM, but should require it in it's `module-info.java` file by its name, and exported/opened packages from other NM
-AM can access all types from both NM and AM
+* AM can access only exported packages from NM, and all packages from other AM
+  * Can AM read UM?
+I have different answers, chatgpt says no, google AI says yes - build your project with 3 modules NM,AM,UM and see if they can access each other.
-UM can access all types from both NM and AM
-Bottom-up vs top-down approach: suppose we have 3 jars `A.jar => B.jar => C.jar`, where `=>` - means depend on:
+* UM can access all types from both NM and AM, and all packages from other UM Bottom-up vs top-down approach: suppose we have 3 jars `A.jar => B.jar => C.jar`, where `=>` - means depend on:
 Bottom-up:
 * first convert C.jar (A.jar and B.jar can still be run from classpath, since from classpath you can access all packages)
 * second convert B.jar (A.jar still can be loaded from classpath and access all packages)